ChrstphrHll/npc_gen/students/Pike Tethir.md

 ### Description
 - Human Barbarian from Beleriand
 - 1st year Diplomacy student in Elkenval
-- long straight platinum hair that's well kept, Pale Gray eyes, and Brown skin
+- short curly auburn hair that's messy, Pale Gray eyes, and Brown skin
 - Is Seraphic and Boisterous, and has Cooperation as their ideal

 ### Organizations